usnistgov/ARIAC/docs/competition/tf_frames.md

     └─── bin8_frame
 ```

-* **Inserts**: Frames for the inserts are published on the TF tree.
-The frames are located at the origin of the inserts.
+* **Inserts**: Frames for the inserts are located at the origin of the inserts.
 The frames are named as `asX_insert_frame` where `X` is the assembly station number.
 These frames are useful for assembly and combined tasks.

 ```
     world